Web3-Pi/setup-guide/docs/index.md

 - Affordable: you can run a Full Ethereum EL / Ethereum CL nodes for less than $350
 - Efficient: resources are focused on 1 task: run the node
 - Low power consumption.
-An ARM64 boar consumes ~10W
+An ARM64 board consumes ~10W
 - Small form factor: Great for running at home as it fits in any corner
 - Great for running 24/7: Small, affordable and low power consumption